 Why are some IP addresses showing as "Automatic Block"?

-To protect against collection from bots, if Decibel detects unusually high volumes of traffic from a single IP address, collection from that address will be automatically blocked.
+To protect against collection from bots, if DXA detects unusually high volumes of traffic from a single IP address, collection from that address will be automatically blocked.

 Removing blocked IPs